 The second Element in PESTL analysis tool that the researcher used to identify challenges and opportunities of FDI in the targeted sector was Economic environment.
 Hence, respondents asked to rate their feeling on thirteen Economic variables.
 The first economic variable that the researcher asked its sample respondents to identify economic challenges and opportunities was availability of foreign currency for foreign investors.
 According to 2012, investment proclamation the minimum capital required from foreign investors is 200,000 USD and 150,000USD for each sole proprietor and joint venture with Ethiopian respectively.
 The money has to be deposited in one of commercial banks account in birr form.
 If licensed foreign investors need withdrawal from the deposited amount in dollars, he has to follow the usual foreign exchange requesting procedures.
 Therefore, the intention of the researcher in this question was to know the feeling of foreign investors on the adequacy of foreign exchange supply.
-Accordingly, only 18.4% of the respondents from pre implementation stage feel that the supply of foreign currency at least moderate.
-Similarly, 25.7% of respondents from implementation stage projects back the feeling of pre implementation stage investors about foreign currency supply.
+Accordingly, only 18.0% of the respondents from pre implementation stage feel that the supply of foreign currency 71.3 responds at least moderate.
+Similarly, projects back the feeling of pre implementation stage investors about foreign currency supply.
 The supply of foreign currency was the main challenges that interviewed team leaders are stressed on it.
-The finding implies that foreign investors demand for foreign currency is barely satisfied.
-This in turn will negatively affect the progress of foreign projects and genuine foreign investors become dissatisfied.
+The finding implies that foreign investors demand foreign currency is barely satisfied.
+This in turn will negatively affect the pr ogress of foreign projects and genuine foreign investors become dissatisfied.

 The second economic variable address in this paper was about capital market.
 Capital market is a financial market where long-term debt or equity-backed securities are sold and bought.
 Since the lending is not securitized through resalable securities like shares or bonds regular bank lending is not included in capital market transaction.
 Hence, the researcher aims to know whether the absence of capital market has significant impact or not in their investment.
-Thus, 78.2 % of investors from pre implementation stage experienced that absence of capital market at least has a moderate challenge in their investment.
-Likewise, 71.4% of investors from implementation stage have similar feeling with those pre-implementation stage investors.
+Thus, 98.3 % of investors all stage experienced that absence of capital market at least has a moderate challenge in their investment.
 The result indicates that absence of capital market barred foreign investors from getting alternative source of finance.

 This in turn affects the progress of projects and their efficacy.

-Inflation, which has historically been high and volatile, has been contained to single digits since October 2013, due to a combination of moderate international food prices and reduced central bank financing of the budget deficit as well as other complementary policy measures.
-In this question, the researcher wondered to know how much the current inflation rate favorable for foreign investors.
-Accordingly, 85.7% of the respondents from pre-implementation stage and 85.7% from implementation stage feel that the current inflation rate of Ethiopia is encouraging.
-Hence, the result indicates the stability of one of macroeconomic element.
+Inflation, which has historically been high and volatile, has been contained to single digits since October 2013, due to a combination o f moderate international food prices and reduced central bank financing of the budget deficit as well as other complementary policy measures.

+In this question, the researcher wondered to know how much the current inflation rate not favorable for foreign investors.
+Accordingly, 98.3% of the respondents from pre-implementation stage, implementation and operation stage feel that the current inflation rate of Ethiopia is discouraging.
+Hence, the result indicates the non-stability of one of macroeconomic element.
 This is in turn indicating the prudent fiscal and monitory policy of the county.

 The fifth economic variable of this paper was about the accessibility of loan.
-Thus, only 27.7% of respondents from pre implementation stage and 31.4% from implementation stage feel the availability loan at least moderate.
-The remaining big number of respondents does not feel loan availability adequate.
-The result indicates that financial resource is not available to foreign investors at the required amount.
-The situation become worsens due to absence of alternative source of finance like capital market.
-Therefore, the volume of investment and its intended FDI benefit for the host country become shallow.
+Thus, only 16.7% of respondents in all stage feel the availability loan is not good.
+The remaining big number of respondents does not feel loan availability is adequate.